ColeLab/ColeAnticevicNetPartition/README.md

   - [cortex_Illustration_ColeAnticevicNetpartition_v1.jpg](images/cortex_Illustration_ColeAnticevicNetpartition_v1.jpg) - Same illustration in JPEG format.
   - [cortex_Illustration_ColeAnticevicNetpartition_splithalfvalidation_v1.pdf](images/cortex_Illustration_ColeAnticevicNetpartition_splithalfvalidation_v1.pdf) - An illustration of the split half validation results.
   - [ColeAnticevicHumanNetPartition_animation.gif](images/ColeAnticevicHumanNetPartition_animation.gif) - An animated GIF illustrating the partition across transaxial slices of the S1200 HCP average T1 image.
+- *GSRSubcortex* directory
+	- final_LR_subcortex_atlas_subcortexGSR.dlabel.nii - Subcortical parcellation with global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
+This was included due to concern over extensive assignment of subcortical voxels to the visual networks (which GSR reduced).
+	- subcortex_atlas_ConjunctionGSRnoGSR_n.dlabel.nii - A version of the parcellation based on the conjunction of the GSR and non-GSR versions, for those who wish to only use subcortical voxels with assignments consistent with and without GSR.
+	- subcortex_atlas_subcortexGSR.dlabel.nii - Subcortical parcellation with GSR applied to subcortical voxels as a preprocessing step.